Lesson 2 of 7 - learn to communicate effectively

 • perspective on awareness and empathy

 Start by ranking yourself.
-On a scale of 1 (I have no listening skill at all) to 10 (I'm very skilled at listening)...
+On a scale of 1 (I'm a poor listener) to 10 (I listen very well)...

 In non-conflicts with important adults and kids, my recent listening skill is a ___.